 Whether or not you are able to attend the meeting, it is important that your shares be represented, no matter how many shares you own.
 This year you may vote over the Internet, by telephone or by mailing a proxy or voting instruction card.
 We urge you to promptly mark, sign, date and mail your proxy or voting instruction card in the return envelope provided or provide voting instructions electronically via the Internet or by telephone.

 On behalf of the Board of Directors, thank you for your continued support.

-MATTHEW E. MASSENGILL
+MATTHEW E. MASSENGILL Chairman of the Board

 M.E.
-Wood
+67